tytydraco/yessleep/out/Arctica_3.md

 I glanced down at the monitor, the readings were inconclusive.
 "Come on you piece of shit, work."
 I hit the side of it with my glove.
 Still nothing.
 I could feel my hand throbbing underneath the material.
 It was cold in here.
 I glanced at the temperature.
 It was dropping every second.

-Inside these storms, temperatures could get below 60 degrees.
+In the arm of the storm, temperatures could get below 60 degrees.
 In 1983, near Vostok station, it got even colder than that.
 At negative 50 degrees, a passing wind can take your nose and ears.
 At 100, the body starts to freeze in place.
 I looked at the readings and saw the arrow head for the red.

-"We have to get warm," I struggled to form those thoughts in my head.
-I reached for the hot pads, crushing them between my gloves until they popped.
+"We have to get warm," I struggled to remember.
+Soon it was all I could think of as I reached for the hot pads, crushing them between my gloves until they popped.
 I watched the foil expand until it was bloated around the middle.
 I offered it to Chloe but she refused to take her eyes off the road in front of us.
 They were glued into the windshield, staring out into white abyss, hypnotizing her into place.

 I think I tried to say something, maybe at how pointless it was to be that vigilante during this time.
 At these speeds ' if there were anything in our way, we would hit it, any markers, and we would still miss it.
-These thoughts were swirling in my head as I looked forward and saw the arm start to dip downward, its head still missing from the white swallow before us as we began to fall in slow motion.
+These thoughts haunted me as I looked forward and saw the arm start to dip downward, its head still missing from the white swallow before us as we began to fall in slow motion.

 Suddenly my stomach felt as if a knife had plunged its cold steel into my abdomen, the tip spooning out flecks of my belly button as it scraped my spine.
 Reopening the mouth I first ate from my mother.
 As we dropped.
 The headlong of the crawler crashed into a part of the ice as the walls speared upward in every direction.
 The yellow eyes of the crawler blinked as darkness came in bursts around us before it all just became black.